Alex-Hardwick/data_analysis_demo/README.md

-# Repository for my data analysis demo using polars and streamlit
+# Data analysis demo using polars and streamlit